 You should receive a notice in the mail about 90 days before your license is set to expire.
 It will outline what documents you need and which tests will be necessary.
 You will not receive a notice if you fail to notify the Secretary of State office of a name or address change.

-You can choose between 4 ways to renew your driver’s license:
+You can choose between 4 ways to renew your driver’s license in Illinois:

 If you get a Safe Driver invite and it is close to your expiration time, consider going in person.
 You will not receive a temporary paper license online, by mail, or by phone!